apprunjs/apprun-docs/docs/apprun-site-ssr.md

 ## ES Module

-Because the pages are compiled to ES Modules, they can be loaded dynamically.
+Because the pages are compiled into ES Modules, they can be loaded dynamically.
 Also, thanks to the [AppRun architecture](architecture.md), the dev server can render all the pages on the server the same way in the browser.

 E.g., when users visit http://.../contact, the dev server finds an ES module from `/contact/index.js`.
 The dev server loads the module dynamically and renders it to [jsdom](https://github.com/jsdom/jsdom).
 Then, it sends the HTML from _jsdom_ back to the browser.